UK local elections: Tories, Labour suffer huge losses amid Brexit anger

 “If a party is seen to be speaking with two voices, it is very difficult to connect when the policy of the party is a complex policy,” he told the BBC.

-Polling expert Professor Sir John Curtice of Strathclyde University said the voters appeared to be punishing whichever of the main two parties was in control in their area.
+Polling expert Prof Sir John Curtice of Strathclyde University said the voters appeared to be punishing whichever of the main two parties was in control in their area.

 “The Labour party is losing where they are strong historically, the Conservatives are losing where they are strong historically.
 It’s a plague on all your houses,” he said.